 National Constitution Center

 Displays focus on pivotal Supreme Court cases–including Brown v.
 Board of Education and Dred Scott v.
 Sandford–and Constitutional amendments that helped establish civil rights.
-Visitors can also see a rare copy of the Emancipation Proclamation signed by President Abraham Lincoln and a copy of “A More Perfect Union,” a speech delivered by then-Senator Barack Obama at the National Constitution Center.
+You can also see a rare copy of the Emancipation Proclamation signed by President Abraham Lincoln and a copy of “A More Perfect Union,” a speech Barack Obama delivered here when he was a senator.

 Christ Church